UncoolAsianDad/inkscape-timsav/README.md

 Credits
 =======

-* Brian Ho modified this extension to generate compatable g-code for TimSav (Robotini GRBL)
+* Brian Ho modified this extension to generate compatible g-code for TimSav (Robotini GRBL)
 * Marty McGuire pulled this all together into an Inkscape extension.
 * [Inkscape](http://www.inkscape.org/) is an awesome open source vector graphics app.
 * [Scribbles](https://github.com/makerbot/Makerbot/tree/master/Unicorn/Scribbles%20Scripts) is the original DXF-to-Unicorn Python script.